-The Appeals Board shall be composed of one faculty member, one staff member, and one student selected by the Associate Dean of Students or his/her designee from a group of faculty, staff, and students who are trained in Marietta College's disciplinary procedures.
-The Associate Dean of Students or his/her designee is a permanent ex-officio member and serves as the AB Administrator.
+The Appeals Board shall be composed of one faculty member, one staff member, and one student selected by the Associate Dean of Students/Director of Campus Involvement or his/her designee from a group of faculty, staff, and students who are trained in Marietta College's disciplinary procedures.
+The Associate Dean of Students/Director of Campus Involvement or his/her designee is a permanent ex-officio member and serves as the AB Administrator.